 Neves was a port for Norwegian whale fishing companies up until the late 1950s with up to 100whales being killed in the waters around Sao Tome & Principe every year.
 As a Norwegian did I try to find remains for this part of history around Neves, but without any luck.

 Neves is 30km/18,6miles from Sao Tome, the capital, so you have already driven most of the northern part of Sao Tome when you get here.

 Since this is the biggest town on this part of the island, is this where you are best of with getting lunch or some snacks.
 There are two restaurants in town, with Santola being a famous restaurant in the country for its seafood.

 Just outside Neves is the starting point for climbing Pico de Sao Tome 2024m, the highest mountain in the country.

-After Santa Catarina does the road continue for another 10minutes onto a dirt track, here nothing to see here, but if you have a guide can you do the two day Volta a Ilha hike from there down to Porto Alegre on the southern part of the island, this is the most remote part of Sao Tome & Principe.
-I would love to do this hike if I’m back here.
+After Santa Catarina does the road continue for another 10minutes onto a dirt track; here nothing to see here, but if you have a guide can you do the two day Volta an Ilha hike from there down to Porto Alegre on the southern part of the island, this is the most remote part of Sao Tome & Principe.
+I will love to do this hike if I’m back here.

 The Interior of Sao Tome.